 Questions for Your Attorney

-- My husband was shot by a co-worker while at work.
-Is his employer responsible for our medical bills?
+- My husband was shot by a coworker while at work.
+Is his employer responsible for his medical bills?

-- What's the difference between a worker's compensation suit and a regular lawsuit?
+- What's the difference between a worker's compensation case and a regular lawsuit?

 - My employer offered me a cash settlement for injuries I suffered after being assaulted by a coworker.
 Should I take the settlement?